RedisLabs/spark-redis/doc/streaming.md

 group with `XGROUP DESTROY` or modify the offset with `XGROUP SETID`.

 The DStream is implemented with a [Reliable Receiver](https://spark.apache.org/docs/latest/streaming-custom-receivers.html#receiver-reliability) that acknowledges after the data has been stored in Spark.
-As with any other Receiver to achieve strong fault-tolerance guarantees and ensure zero data loss, you have to enable [write-ahead logs](https://spark.apache.org/docs/latest/streaming-programming-guide.html#deploying-applications).
+As with any other Receiver to achieve strong fault-tolerance guarantees and ensure zero data loss, you have to enable [write-ahead logs](https://spark.apache.org/docs/latest/streaming-programming-guide.html#deploying-applications) and checkpointing.

 The received data is stored with `StorageLevel.MEMORY_AND_DISK_2` by default.
 Storage level can be configured with `storageLevel` parameter, e.g.: